vacp2p/rfc-index/nomos/data-availability-layer.md

 except when sending data for [data availability sampling](#data-sampling), or block reconstruction by light clients.

-### Light Nodes

-Light nodes verify block data with data availibity through sharding.
-Data originate from Nomos zones by light nodes looking to store data on chain.

-- Light clients send data to block builders, block builders send data to be verified by the data availibilty layer.

 ### Message Passing

 Nodes that participate in a Nomos zone are considered to be a Nomos base-layer nodes.